Community Literacy

 • To build a common language around the skills necessary for Grades 2 and 3 students to be considered “on grade level” in reading at the end of each year (Grade 2 and 3).

-First 5 Shasta and Reach Higher Shasta work together to coordinate Shasta County’s Read for the Record event, providing the book and other resources for over 150 readings at free public story times and in classrooms, parks, and child care centers in the community.
-All local adults and children gathering to Read for the Record will help set a new record for shared reading with children.
+First 5 Shasta and Reach Higher Shasta work together to coordinate Shasta Reads, providing the book and other resources for over 150 readings at free public story times in classrooms, parks, and child care centers in the community.

 Little Free Libraries